olemaire/spki/bash/README.md

 1. the mode of operation of your **SPKI**: Automated or not.
 2. the default fields you want **SPKI** to apply/propose.

-As user *john*, edit the `/opt/PKI/spki` file and modify the following values accordingly to your needs.
+As user *glamorous*, edit the `/opt/PKI/spki` file and modify the following values accordingly to your needs.

 To select the Automated mode, make sure *yes* is the value for the "automated" variable (default configuration).
 If you prefer the manual mode, then enter *not* instead.